ipobletev/object-detect-yolo/README.md

 <a name="configure"></a>
 ## Configure and macros

+Make a .env file in main folder and use macros.

 #### 0- Add or ignore classes.
 Edit dnn_folder/classes.txt for user class to detect.
 Add the classes names to detect.
 (By default just car and person are in the file).
 It is compare with coco.names.
 If you need to change the path, use the following macros and make a .env file in main folder:
 ```